 The First Post

-September 18th 2022, 22:05.
-That’s the timestamp of the first commit in the repo for this website.
-And here it is; the first post on that very website!
-I can’t believe it’s taken me this long.
 I haven’t blogged in years, but after all this time, I feel like I actually have stuff I want to say.
 So I did the same thing I did early on when I started programming; built myself a blog.

 I still remember building a small blog engine with PHP and MySQL when I was in high school, and doing that set me on the career path that has led me to where I am today.
 That’s kinda wild when you think about it.
 Back then there was no jQuery, and AJAX as a concept was in its infancy.
 Heck, we even called the JavaScripting we take for granted today DHTML!
-Overkill for a blog that didn’t need all of the XMLHttpRequest and ActiveX shenanigans required to make things more dynamic.
-Today that is just a simple fetch call and you’d do it without even skipping a beat.
+Overkill for a blog that didn’t need all of the XMLHttpRequest

 The web has come a long way in the past 20 or so years since I started building websites armed with nothing but HTML, CSS and JavaScript.
 We’ve gone through a phase where the order of those three core technologies became JavaScript, HTML and CSS, but it looks like the pendulum might be swinging back.
 I’ve been part of that ride, and I’ve written Ember, React, Angular to such an extent that I felt that I could call myself a “Frontend Engineer”.
 These days I find “web developer” to be a simpler term to use, even if it sounds less cool.
 It just comes down to what I love, and that is to develop for the web, with the web.
 Even if I got a bit lost to the hype for a while, I’ve come to realize that everything is HTML in the end, even if you had to jump through 2MB of JS to get to it.
 So maybe just skip all the JS and just serve HTML straight from the server.
 And that’s the approach I’ve taken on this blog.